MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-08-jessica-nash.md

 ### Acknowledgements

+Please include this acknowledgement for MolSSI Funding.
+Fill in your own name where it says `Software Fellow Name`.

-"Hannah Bruce Macdonald was supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580"
+"`Software Fellow Name` was supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580"